 Give your customers a voice!
 There is no better way to collect valuable feedback than to ask customers who were already committed enough to make a purchase.
 Especially if they are a returning or repeat customer.

-You get honest feedback during the returns process
+Why?
+You get honest feedback during the online returns process

 This honest feedback is sometimes hard to hear, but it is vital to creating the best customer experience possible.
-When faced with a problem only 4% of people are willing to speak up while 96% will say nothing and silently not return, according to iZooto.
+Recently research suggests that only 4% of people are willing to proactively speak up while 96% will say nothing and silently not return, according to iZooto.

 Collecting feedback is a delicate balance of making it easy, yet detailed enough to draw conclusions from.
 You don’t want to force feedback, but you do want to strongly encourage it.
 Getting the right balance of quality and quantity is all in how you ask for it.